ipfs/js-ipfs/README.md

 var ipfsAPI = require('ipfs-api')

-// connect to ipfs daemon API server var ipfs = ipfsAPI('localhost', '5001') // leaving out the arguments will default to these values
+// connect to ipfs daemon API server var ipfs = ipfsAPI('localhost', '5001', {protocol: 'http'}) // leaving out the arguments will default to these values

+// or connect with multiaddr
+var ipfs = ipfsAPI('/ip4/127.0.0.1/tcp/5001')

+// or using options
+var ipfs = ipfsAPI({host: 'localhost', port: '5001', procotol: 'http'})
 ```

 ### In the Browser through browserify